Top Model Sverige season 4: Episode 5

 The girls arrive in Cape Town, and are sent to their house.
-They quickly start wondering about why there are so many locked doors in the house, and they all assume that they're not the only finalists.
-While they're relaxing in the backyard, the seven male finalists walk out to greet them.
+They quickly start wondering about why there are so many locked doors in the house, and they all assume that they are not the only finalists.
+While they are relaxing in the backyard, seven male finalists walk out to greet them.
 Astrid is annoyed and refuses to introduce herself.

-The next day, when Ellinor is in the bathroom doing her make-up, Sebastian walks in and asks her about what's up with the skin on her arm.
-She tells him about that she has psoriasis, and how she almost didn't sign up for the show because of it.
+The next day, when Ellinor is in the bathroom doing her make-up, Sebastian walks in and asks her about the abnormal skin on her arm.
+She tells him that she has psoriasis, and how she almost did not sign up for the show because of it.
 Sebastian convinces her to tell the other guys about it.
-She doesn't really want to at first, but eventually collects enough courage to.
-Later, Caroline and Jonas meet the contestants at their house and tell them they're having their first challenge.
-They announce they're having a walk-off, and the guys and girls are asked to pick out three people to represent each team.
-In the end, the girls win, and as a reward they get to watch the guys do their photo shoot the following day.
+She does not really want to at first, but eventually collects enough courage to do so.
+Later, Caroline and Jonas meet the contestants at their house and tell them they are having their first challenge.
+They announce they are having a walk-off, and the guys and girls are asked to pick out three people to represent each team.
+In the end, the girls win, and as a reward, they get to watch the guys do their photo shoot the following day.